 - Approve the budget for the operation SBC.

-- Appointing a nominating committee for all Cabinet appointments/elections.
+- Appointing a nominating committee for all Board appointments/elections.

 - Raising funds for the operation of SBC.
 This may include capital funds for program related to furnishings and equipment.

 - Formulating strategic plans including its capital development needs.